We Will Help You Get Your Life Back

 - Change the beneficiaries for your investments and life insurance.

 - Take your former spouse’s name off any bank, credit card, or corporate rewards accounts.

 If you or a loved one is looking to get out of their marriage, or have been served with divorce papers, Randy Gugino, an experienced Divorce Lawyer in Amherst NY will help guide you through the process.
-Contact him today for a free confidential consultation.
+Contact him today for a confidential consultation.

 Amherst Law Office of Randy H. Gugino

-Attorney Gugino offers free initial consultations and has helped many area residents address and manage a wide of legal matters.
+Attorney Gugino offers initial consultations and has helped many area residents address and manage a wide of legal matters.
 Contact our Amherst Law Office today at (716) 636-7600 for dedicated representation.